 Walk with Wheel Week - support

-Whilst the active journey to a child’s setting is an ideal time to take part in Walk with Wheels Week, we would like to encourage active travel at other times too and open up opportunities for families to engage with the event.
+Whilst the active journey to a child’s early years setting is an ideal time to take part in Walk with Wheels Week, we would like to encourage active travel at other times too and open up additional opportunities for families to engage with the challenge.

 The following sections provide ideas to help support settings and their parents and carers: